seeingnft/teia-/Marketplace-Fees.md

 you can see the proof of the 0% fees here https://tzkt.io/KT1PHubm9HtyQEJ4BBpMTVomq6mhbfNZ9z5w/storage/

+### collab contract swaps

+currently collab contract swaps on teia.art will still be onto hicetnunc v2 marketplace contract for technical reasons.
+The dev team works on bringig collab contract swaps to the new teia marketplace contract

 ## infra cost donations

 The estimated expense to keep the platform running is $1,350USD per month, and about $1,650USD remaining for one off expenses plus some expected amounts for legal and registration costs.